-Do: Lead the participants in a whole-group discussion.
+<image/> <section-header><image/><section-header></section-header></section-header> Do: Lead the participants in a whole-group discussion.
 Ask people to share the items that are on their list.
 As participants call out responses, one at a time, the presenter should take time to discuss the how, why, and whose responsibility it is for each of these items.
 Allow 30 minutes for the whole-group conversation.
 Say: The items listed on the screen are not meant to be a full list, but to get you thinking of the types of things that need to happen prior to camp opening.

-- 1) Pre-camp inspection (FA-701) - 2) Water test certificate (FA-702) - 3) Fire protection plan reviewed (FA-703) - 4) Fire extinguishers are inspected (FA-703) - 5) Change batteries in smoke detectors (FA-703) One strategy for this is to hand each staff member a battery when they check into camp and have them replace a battery. - 6) Change batteries in carbon monoxide detectors (FA-703) - 7) Kitchen fire extinguishers inspected by a trained professional (FA-703) - 8) Locate utility emergency shutoff valves (FA-705) - 9) Inspect water heaters and built-in generators (FA-706) - 10) Annual maintenance of electrical items and appliances (e.g. convection ovens, walk-in coolers/freezers, reach-in coolers, ice machines, soft-serve ice cream machines, meat slicer) (FA-706 & FA-709) - 11) Toilets and latrines (FA-707) - a.
-Discuss ratios - b.
-Discuss need for hand-washing stations nearby - c.
-Discuss use of port-a-johns for program areas or areas far from restroom update the contract for pumping of these - d.
-Discuss compliance with Youth Protection - 12) Showers (FA-708) - a.
-Discuss compliance with Youth Protection - b.
-Change the shower curtains in all showers - 13) Boats licensed and/or inspected - 14) Motor vehicles licensed and/or inspected (FA-711) - a.
-Motor vehicles include farm equipment - b.
-Review golf cart/LTV/UTV driver training requirements - c.
-Fire extinguisher and first aid kits are in all vehicles - 15) Program area equipment inventoried and inspected - 16) COPE Course / Tower Annual inspection (FA-715, RP-753) - 17) ATV and personal watercraft Inspections tune-up (FA-711, ATV & PWC lease agreement expectations for maintenance) - 18) Food service permits/health & sanitation inspection - 19) Repair tents - 20) Order portable toilets (FA-710) - 21) Order extra dumpsters (FA-710) - a.
-Negotiate the contract for trash collection if different than year-round - 22) Dead trees removed from camp (FA-712) - 23) SDS notebook/inspect hazardous material storage (FA-713) - 24) Test communications systems (AO-807) - a.
-Land-based telephones - b.
-Cell phones - c.
-Emergency communications sirens - d.
-Handheld radios/walkie-talkie - 25) Others?
-(Staff may add to this list anything that may be regional in nature or that participant may bring up not listed here)
+1) Pre-camp inspection (FA-701) 2) Water test certificate (FA-702) 3) Fire protection plan reviewed (FA-703) 4) Fire extinguishers are inspected (FA-703) 5) Change batteries in smoke detectors (FA-703) - One strategy for this is to hand each staff member a battery when they check into camp and have them replace a battery.
+6) Change batteries in carbon monoxide detectors (FA-703) 7) Kitchen fire extinguishers inspected by a trained professional (FA-703) 8) Locate utility emergency shutoff valves (FA-705) 9) Inspect water heaters and built-in generators (FA-706) 10) Annual maintenance of electrical items and appliances (e.g. convection ovens, walk-in coolers/freezers, reach-in coolers, ice machines, soft-serve ice cream machines, meat slicer) (FA-706 & FA-709) 11) Toilets and latrines (FA-707) a.
+Discuss ratios b.
+Discuss need for hand-washing stations nearby c.
+Discuss compliance with Youth Protection 12) Showers (FA-708) a.
+Discuss compliance with Youth Protection b.
+Change the shower curtains in all showers 13) Boats licensed and/or inspected (FA-711) a.
+Motor vehicles licensed and/or inspected 47.711/ b.
+Review golf cart/LTV/UTV driver training requirements c.
+Fire extinguisher and first aid kits are in all vehicles

+15) Program area equipment inventoried and inspected

+16) COPE Course / Tower Annual inspection (FA-715, RP-753)17) ATV and personal watercraft Inspections tune-up (FA-711, ATV & PWC lease

+agreement expectations for maintenance)

+18) Food service permits/health & sanitation inspection

+19) Repair tents

+20) Order portable toilets (FA-710)

+21) Order extra dumpsters (FA-710)a.
+Negotiate the contract for trash collection if different than year-

+round

+22) Dead trees removed from camp (FA-712)

+23) SDS notebook/inspect hazardous material storage (FA-713)

+24) Bunk beds meet new standards.
+(FA-717)

+25) Test communications systems (AO-807)a.
+Land-based telephones

+b.
+Cell phones

+c.
+Emergency communications sirens

+d.
+Handheld radios/walkie-talkie